Dessia-tech/volmdlr/doc/source/boolean_operations.rst

     subtract[0].alpha = 0.6
     subtract[0].babylonjs()

-Here it is done the extraction of shell2 from shell1
+Here it is done the extraction of shell2 from shell1.
+If the two shells do not intersect in any way, a list containing only the shell 1 is returned.
+If shell2 is inside shell1, a closed shell with a void interior shell is returned.
+Otherwise, the shell2 is subtracted from shell1 and the result is a list containing an OpenShell3D.

 .. figure:: ../source/_static/index-images/subtract.png

 Substraction to CloseShell3D